mottram/mottram/_posts/2009-12-01-ommwriter.markdown

  - osx
  - text
 ---
-I always perk up when [a new text editor][2] appears for the Mac.
+I always perk up when [a brand new text editor][2] appears for the Mac.

-I've tried every single last text editor, and a fair few lightweight word processors, available on the platform since I first gave up fountain pens for a keyboard in 1995.
+I'm pretty sure I've tried every single last text editor, and a fair few lightweight word processors, available on the platform since I first gave up fountain pens for a keyboard in 1995.
 I've even cobbled together a risibly basic editor of my own (thanks, [NSTextView][1]!).

 When it comes to writing words, as opposed to HTML or CSS, here's what I look for in a text editor: